aenniw/ctf-stash/play.duc.tf-21/outBackdoor/README.md

 #### Solution:

-- decompiling the binary reveals hidden function `outBackdoor` which gives us shell access, as its `amd64` we also need to align the stack with `ret` address of `main` functions before our `IP` override
+- decompiling the binary reveals hidden function `outBackdoor` which gives us shell access, as it's `amd64` we also need to align the stack with `ret` address of `main` function before our `IP` override

 ```c
 void outBackdoor(void)